Load up your TBR list with this list of books set in Scotland and then get inspired to go there!

 You really should visit Scotland.
 The country has the trifecta of great European offerings: epic landscapes, cool cities and castles.
 What more do you want?
 Plan your trip there with one of the following great guide books on Scotland.

-- Go ahead, get one of the guides listed above, but also check out my Guide to Disobeying Rick Steves in Edinburgh for an alternative itinerary.
+- If you also like Rick Steves, you should check out my guide to Disobeying Rick Steves in Edinburgh for an alternative itinerary.

 - Then take an urban stroll on the Water of Leith walkway and take a tour with Dobby of Harry Potter.